sajidahmed12/8-bit-RISC-Processor-CS-Architecture-Project/README.md

 ## A demo instruction file can be found on the Assembler folder named demo_I.txt.
 In logisim datapath.
 Circ file just loads the file as an image in ROM/Instruction memory and then gives the clock to execute the instructions.
+There is a input.txt file which takes the input and the output.txt file outputs the intructions as Hexadecimal numbers.
+Ready to run the intructions on the 8 bit CPU.